craigwatkins/nn_compression/README.md

 The current implementation requires a significant amount of computations per pixel for compression, but has a linear time complexity with regard to image size.
 Decompression is straightforward and fast, primarily consisting of a hash table lookup after Huffman decompression.

 ## Results
 To evaluate the effectiveness of this proof of concept, the images from the [Kodak dataset](https://r0k.us/graphics/kodak/), originally used to evaluate PNG compression, were employed.
-It is important to note, that the lookup table pixel samples were derived from a completely different set - the [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) so there is no data leakage from the samples themselves.
+It is important to note, that the lookup table pixel difference samples were derived from a completely different set, the [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k), so there was no data leakage from the samples themselves.
 Also, the total size of the palette when stored in database format, is less than 400 kilobytes.
-For comparison, storing the image data from a single image from the Kodak dataset in a similar, uncompressed fashion would take over 9 megabytes.
+For comparison, storing the image data from a single image from the Kodak dataset in a similar, uncompressed fashion would take well over a megabyte.

 For each images in the Kodak set, the compression settings were adjusted to achieve at least the same Peak Signal to Noise Ratio (PSNR) as the 100% quality JPEG version of the image.
 The result was that every single image achieved a higher compression ratio vs. JPEG and **the overall compressed size of the Kodak dataset was improved by 16%**.